vain0x/milone-lang/docs/refs/syntax.md

 That's expression.

-    expr =
+    expr = ascribe_expr
-        atom_expr
-        | suffix_expr
-        | app_expr
-        | minus_expr
-        | binary_expr
-        | tuple_expr
-        | type_ascribe_expr

 ### Declarations

-Expression is a declaration.
+An expression is a declaration.

     expr_decl = expr

 Let declarations are similar to let expressions but don't have `in` clause.

-    let_val_decl = 'let' pat '=' init:expr
+    let_val_decl = 'let' pat '=' init:block

-    let_fun_decl = 'let' 'rec'? vis? ident pat+ '=' body:expr
+    let_fun_decl = 'let' 'rec'? vis? ident pat+ '=' body:block

 Type declarations have various forms.
 Left-hand side is same in all forms.

-Type declaration optionally has a type parameter list.
+A type declaration optionally has a type parameter list.
+The angle bracket must appear consecutively after the identifier without spaces.

+    xxx_ty_decl = 'type' vis? ident ty_param_list? '=' ...
     ty_param_list = '<' ty_var (',' ty_var)* '>'

-Synonym type declaration has a type in right-hand side.
+A type synonym declaration takes a type in right-hand side.

-    synonym_ty_decl =
+    ty_synonym_decl =
         'type' vis? ident ty_param_list? '=' ty

-Union type declaration has 1+ variants separated by pipe `|`, in right-hand side.
+A discriminated union type declaration takes 1+ variants separated by pipe `|` in right-hand side.
-Initial pipe is optional except when it has single variant and the variant doesn't payload (i.e. `type U = V` is rejected.)
+Initial pipe is optional except it looks like `type U = | V`.
-Each variant optionally has payload type.
+Each variant optionally has a payload type.
-Payload type is basically a tuple type.
+A payload type is basically a tuple type but each item type can optionally have a label.
-Item types are optionally labelled.

     payload_ty = (ident ':')? ty ('*' (ident ':')? ty)*

     union_ty_decl =
         'type' vis? ident ty_param_list? '='
+        vis?
          '|'? ident ('of' payload_ty)?
         ('|'  ident ('of' payload_ty)?)*

-Record type declaration has 1+ fields, separated by semicolon and enclosed by braces, in right-hand side.
+A record type declaration has 1+ fields separated by semicolon and enclosed by braces in right-hand side.
 Semicolons can be omit by putting fields on the same column.

     record_ty_decl =
         'type' vis? ident ty_param_list? '='
+        vis?
         '{' (ident ':' ty) (';' ident ':' ty)* '}'

-Open declaration:
+An open declaration:

     open_decl = 'open' (ident '.')* ident

-Module declaration have two forms.
+Module declarations have two forms.
-Module synonyms declaration has module path in right-hand side.
+A module synonym declaration has module path in right-hand side.

     module_synonym_decl =
         'module' ident '=' (ident '.')* ident

-Module declaration has 1+ declarations separated by semicolon `;` in right-hand side.
+A (non-synonym) module declaration has 1+ declarations separated by semicolon `;` in right-hand side.
 Semicolons can be omit by putting subdeclarations on the same column.
 Subdeclarations must be inside of the `module` keyword.